 The Sanctuary Angels promote the humane treatment of all animals through adoption, cruelty-free living and ethical veganism.
 We visualise a world free from animal suffering, where all animals are treated as sentient individuals.

-We endorse ethical veganism and we are opposed to the exploitation of animals for any purpose.
+We endorse ethical veganism and sustainability, and we are opposed to the exploitation of animals for any purpose.
 There are many ways in which animals are being exploited for human gain, including the meat and dairy industry, animal testing and research, circuses, zoos, horse and dog racing, fox hunting and badger culling, fishing, the fur and leather industries, wool and silk production, breeding for commercial purposes and the neglect and abuse of companion animals, among other things.

 The Sanctuary Angels believe that we can correct some of these wrongs by campaigning for change and promoting cruelty-free living but also by raising vital funds for those who rescue and care for vulnerable animals around the world.
 If you'd like to help us, please get in touch.

 1) ANIMALS: Avoiding animal products is one of the most obvious ways you can take a stand against animal cruelty and animal exploitation everywhere.
 More than a billion animals are slaughtered in the UK every year.
 Dairy calves are taken from their mothers shortly after birth; and the male chicks of egg-laying hens are killed at just a day old.